Ballarat East

 Ballarat East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects that could affect this region.
-Notable ones are The Meadows on Eureka Estate, Urban Ripple: Restoring our Yarrowee River and its Little Creeks, Sovereign Hill Master Plan: Gold Vault, and Eastwood Community Hub.
-Below is a list of those most relevant.
+AreaSearch has identified 19 projects that could impact the area, with key ones including The Meadows on Eureka Estate, Urban Ripple: Restoring our Yarrowee River and its Little Creeks, Sovereign Hill Master Plan: Gold Vault, and Eastwood Community Hub.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.